-To adapt to these seasonal shifts, Ayurveda recommends a change in diet and daily routine to maintain balance and stay strong through the winter.
+To adapt to these seasonal shifts, Ayurveda recommends a change in diet and daily routine to maintain balance and stay strong.
+This diet and lifestyle medicine shores up immunity.
+Sessonal herbal support helps us release the accumulation of heat in our body which strengthens our adaptation to the shifts in temperature and light.
 Here are some things you can do to get grounded this fall.

 Reestablish a regular routine that includes sleeping, waking and eating at regular times.
 This will support good sleep and better digestion.

 To keep digestion at par, shift away from cold, dry or raw foods and favor of more cooked, spiced, and unctuous meals such as soups and stews. is recommended.
 Instead of raw apples, Juice and then warm with spices, or dice and cook in some water, cinnamon, and raisins for an afternoon snack.